10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### 1. Check Browser Compatibility

 In 2023, Google introduced Baseline to help developers determine whether certain features or APIs are safe to use in production.
-This tool aids in understanding the stability and support of web features across the most recent two versions of major browsers: Safari, Firefox, Chrome and Edge.
+This tool aids in understanding the stability and support of web features across the most recent two versions of major browsers: Safari, Firefox, Chrome, and Edge.

 * Use [Can I Use](https://caniuse.com/) (backed by Google Baseline) to see which browsers support a feature.
 * Google Baseline classifies support: